Xun Shi

 • Professor of Geography

-My specialty is in geographic information systems (GIS), quantitative spatial analysis and modeling, and the geocomputational approach.
-I have explored the applications of GI technologies in various domains, particularly in health studies, digital soil mapping, urban and regional planning, public participation, and renewable energy studies.
+My specialty is in geographic information systems (GIS), quantitative spatial analysis and modeling, geocomputational, and GeoAI.
+I have explored the applications of geospatial approaches in various domains, particularly in health studies (spatial epidemiology), digital soil mapping, urban and regional modeling, planning, and design, and renewable energy studies.

 Contact